 I am a graduate in history from Massey University, Palmerston North.
 My first graduate role was researching Maori Anglican clergy for the Religion and Church People Working Party of the DNZB.

-In 1992 I joined the Manawatu Museum Te Whare Pupuri Taonga o Manawatu as Research Assistant, developing content for permanent exhibitions of the institution’s new facility.
+In 1992 I joined the Manawatu Museum Te Whare Pupuri Taonga o Manawatu as Research Assistant, developing content for permanent exhibitions of the institution’s new facility (now Te Manawa).
 Between 2001-2019, I worked in mostly curatorial roles, developing exhibitions and collecting for the museum’s social history holdings.
-Not surprisingly, my research interests reflect my curatorial practice: these include local history, particularly societies such as amateur archeological groups; I am also interested in intersections between churches, religious organizations and their communities.
-I am currently pursuing some potential project leads with a couple of organizations in this area.
+Not surprisingly, my research interests reflect my curatorial practice: this includes local history, community organizations, businesses, churches, and religious communities.
+I currently serve on Te Manawa’s Museum Society committee and the Editorial Committee of the Manawatu Journal of History.

 I am available to discuss any work that involves historical research (including photographic research), assessment of historical collections, liaison with museums, community groups and heritage organizations, editing and writing.
 A copy of my CV together with a list of relevant publications can be sent on request.